Ghana’s 6.9% Q2 growth rate proves Bawumia’s economic prowess – Dr Bannor

-Dr. Frank Bannor, a Development Economist, praised Vice President Dr. Mahamudu Bawumia for his exceptional economic leadership, following Ghana's impressive 6.9% economic growth in Q2 2024, the fastest in five years.
+Dr. Frank Bannor, a Development Economist, has praised Vice President Dr. Mahamudu Bawumia for his economic leadership after Ghana achieved a 6.9% growth rate in Q2 2024—the fastest in five years.

-Banner attributed this growth to strong policies, particularly in mining, which expanded by 23.6%, and the services sector, which grew by 5.8%.
-He cautioned against banning mining and supported Bawumia's vision of establishing a Minerals Development Bank.
+Bannor highlighted that this growth outperformed major global economies, such as the U.S. (0.4% growth) and Germany (-0.1% contraction).

-Despite a decline in cocoa production, Ghana’s Planting for Food and Jobs (PFJ) program has driven growth in other crops, boosting the agricultural sector.
+He emphasized the importance of the mining sector, particularly gold, which saw a 23.6% growth.

 Read full article